-Dr. Laurie Smaldone Alsup, 63, has served as a director of the Company since June 2015.
+Dr. Laurie Smaldone Alsup, 64, has served as a director of the Company since June 2015.
 She has a BA from Fordham College and an MD from Yale University, where she completed her residency in Internal Medicine and fellowship in Medical Oncology.
 Dr. Smaldone Alsup is Chief Operating Officer and Chief Scientific Officer of NDA Group AB, a leading drug development consulting company (which recently merged with PharmApprove, where Dr. Smaldone Alsup was President and Chief Scientific Officer).
 She was previously Chief Executive Officer of Phytomedics, prior to which she held clinical and regulatory leadership roles at Bristol Myers Squibb, including Senior Vice President of Global Regulatory Science and Vice President of Corporate Strategy and Business Risk Management.
-Dr. Smaldone Alsup has also served with numerous professional and charitable organizations including the Cancer Institute of New Jersey, the Conference Board Strategic Risk Management Council and the McCarter Theatre in Princeton, New Jersey.
+Dr. Smaldone Alsup serves as a director of Theravance Biopharma and served as a director of Kalobios Pharmaceuticals.
+She has also served with numerous professional and charitable organizations including the Cancer Institute of New Jersey, the Conference Board Strategic Risk Management Council and the McCarter Theatre in Princeton, New Jersey.

-Board/Committee Members ommittee Membership Attendance andanca Public Board Membership in Past Five Years & Interlock Board/Committee Members mb munuance Name of Issuer Period of Service Board 6/6 100% nt Boards Audit and Risk Management Committee 4/4 100% None Overall attendance 10/10 100% Boards in Past 5 Years os Pharmaceuticals, Inc. 2013 - 2015 Board Interlock None Areas of Expertise Executive Leaders Risk Management Executive Leadership Strategic Leadership S ecurities Hel d Common Shares (#) DS SUs (#) Total Common Shares/DSUs (#) Total value of Common Shares/DSUs As of the Record Date - 49,276 49,276 \$467,629 1 Annual N leeting Votin g Result 8 Year Votes F or % of Vot tes For Votes Withheld % of Votes Withheld 2016 244,388,20 02 99.49 1,261,048 0.51
+Board/Committee Membership endance Public Board Membership in Past Five Years & Interlock Boar & Committee Membership Attendance Name of Issuer Period of Service Board 5/5 100% Current Boards Audit and Risk Management Committee 4/4 100% Theravance Biopharma, Inc. 2018 - present Overall attendance 9/9 100% Other Boards in Past 5 Years Kalobios Pharmaceuticals, Inc. 2013 - 2015 Board Interlock None

+- Healthcare Industry and Regulatory Experience

+- Risk Management

+- Executive Leadership

+- Strategic Leadership

+Securities Held Common Shares (#) DSUs (#) Total Common Shares/DSUs (#) Total value of Common Shares/DSUs As of the Record Date 1 67,302 67,302 \$729,554 Annual Meeting Voting Results Year Votes For % of Votes For Votes Withheld % of Votes Withheld 2017 283,927,088 99.81% 543,614 0.19%